Where to Eat on the Island

 If renting a boat, REMEMBER – you are responsible for your rental.
 Never leave your boat unattended.

-2. The Island Café is part of the Ward’s Island Community Centre and is just off the path from the Ward’s Island ferry dock with a kayak-friendly small beach just to its east.
-The veggie dogs, burgers, iced coffee and burritos are recommended and are fairly inexpensive.
+- The Island Café is part of the Ward’s Island Community Centre and is just off the path from the Ward’s Island ferry dock with a kayak-friendly small beach just to its east.
+The drinks, coffee and pasteries are recommended and are fairly inexpensive.

 Wildlife Common to the Islands